suyinwb/World_Weather_Analysis/README.md

 ## Summary

-This project was initially frustrating but the final outcome was quite beautiful and fun!
+This project was initially frustrating as I hit both the openweathermap API max call-per-minute and exceeded the free USD$200 google API free threshold  but the final outcome was quite beautiful and fun!

 ## Appendix